U.S. Marine Corps Forces Pacific Band

 Drum Major

-In October 2019, GySgt Mathis reported to the Marine Corps Forces Pacific Band, Kaneohe Bay, Hawaii to serve as the Drum Major.
+In May 2024, Staff Sergeant Jason M. Homard reported to the Marine Corps Forces Pacific Band, Kaneohe Bay, Hawaii to serve as a French horn instrumentalist.
+In July 2024, he was selected for the command billet and assumed the duties of the Drum Major.

 Read Biography